fabianmichael/kirby3-feeds/README.md

 - The following data is derrived as follows from fields in the pages (and their use depends on the feed format used):
   - the author(s) to be attributed is taken from the `author` field: this field can be either a structured field or a text field, but it should be the email address of the author (and will be used to map to a kirby user for their details).
 If an author can not be mapped to a user, a default is applied, c.f. `author` in _Configuration_.
   - the title from `title`, a string.
-  - the modified date from, in order of preference: `updatedat`, `date`; note: if neither of these can be resolved, the the page's underlying file's modified-at attribute is used.
+  - the modified date from, in order of preference: `updatedat` (or user-defined field), `date`; note: if neither of these can be resolved, the the page's underlying file's modified-at attribute is used.
-  - the published date from in order of preference: `date`, `updatedat`; note: if neither of these can be resolved, the the page's underlying file's modified-at attribute is used.
+  - the published date from in order of preference: `date`, `updatedat` (or user-defined field); note: if neither of these can be resolved, the the page's underlying file's modified-at attribute is used.
 - For ATOM and JSON feeds, per author details are supplemented by their user (in order of preference) `website` or `twitter` or `instagram` data mapping to `uri`.
 - If an item has multiple authors:
   - For RSS and JSON feeds, the author will be given a concatenation of the authors' names (e.g. if the authors are Ford and Zaphod, they would be attributed as "Ford and Zaphod").